Elico-Corp/odoo-addons/auth_cas/README.rst

 Configuration
 =============

-After installing this module, you need to configure the CAS parameters in the default settings.
+* After installing this module, you need to configure the CAS parameters in the default settings.
-The CAS authentication only works if you are in a single database mode.
+* The CAS authentication only works if you are in a single database mode.
-You can launch the OpenERP Server with the option --db-filter=YOUR_DATABASE to do so.
+* You can launch the Odoo Server with the option --db-filter=YOUR_DATABASE to do so.

 Security Considerations
 =======================

-Users' CAS passwords are never stored in the OpenERP database, the CAS server is queried whenever a user needs to be authenticated.
+Users' CAS passwords are never stored in the Odoo database, the CAS server is queried whenever a user needs to be authenticated.
-OpenERP does not manage password changes in the CAS, so any change of password should be conducted by other means.
+Odoo does not manage password changes in the CAS, so any change of password should be conducted by other means.

 Bug Tracker
 ===========

-Bugs are tracked on `GitHub Issues <https://github.com/OCA/ project/issues>`_.
+Bugs are tracked on `GitHub Issues <https://github.com/Elico-Corp/odoo-addons/issues>`_.
 In case of trouble, please check there if your issue has already been reported.
 If you spotted it first, help us smashing it by providing a detailed and welcomed feedback.